 Which Method to Choose

-Choosing a birth control method, like choosing a sexual partner, depends mostly on individual preferences.
+Choosing a method of contraception depends mostly on individual preferences.
 What’s right for one person may not work for another.
-More importantly, what works may not be appropriate later on as lifestyles and relationships change.
-Therefore, birth control methods need to be reevaluated from time to time.
+More importantly, what works now may not be appropriate later, as relationships, goals, and lifestyles change.

 STIs

-Sexually Transmitted Infections (STIs, sometimes referred to as STDs) are infections or diseases that are passed from one person to another during sexual contact (oral, vaginal, and anal sex).
-STIs include chlamydia, gonorrhea, herpes, HIV, HPV, and syphilis.
-Some STIs, such as herpes and HPV, are transmitted via skin-to-skin contact.
-STIs are common among young adults aged 24 and younger, with 15-24 year olds making up half of all new STIs in the United States.
+Sexually transmitted infections (STIs, sometimes referred to as STDs) are infections that are passed from one person to another during sexual contact (oral, vaginal, and anal sex).
+There are various kinds of STIs.
+The most common bacterial STIs (caused by a bacteria) are chlamydia, gonorrhea, and syphilis.
+The most common viral STIs (caused by a virus) are herpes, human papillomavirus (HPV), hepatitis, and human immunodeficiency virus (HIV).
+The most common parasitic STIs (caused by a parasite) are trichomoniasis, pubic lice (crabs), and scabies.
+STIs are common among young adults aged 24 and younger, with 15-24 year-olds making up half of all new STIs in the United States.

 Preventing STIs

-You can reduce the risk of STIs by using barriers correctly, every time during sexual activity.
-Barriers include male condoms (external condoms), female condoms (internal condoms), and dental dam.
+The risk of STI transmission can be reduced by having sexual health conversations with partners, disclosing an active STI to partners, and using barriers correctly every time during sexual activity.
+Barriers include male condoms (external condoms), female condoms (internal condoms), and dental dams.
+Other preventative measures include abstinence, vaccinations for certain STIs, and Pre-Exposure Prophylaxis (PrEP).

 Learn how to use a male condom (external condom) correctly: